vishaln15/OptimizedArrhythmiaDetection/README.md

 ## Description

-This repository contains code for the implementation of the paper titled "End-to-End Optimized Arrhythmia Detection Pipeline using Machine Learning for Ultra-Edge Devices", that has been **accepted** at the [20<sup>th</sup> IEEE International Conference on Machine Learning and Applications (ICMLA21), Pasadena, CA, USA](https://www.icmla-conference.org/icmla21/).
+This repository contains code for the implementation of the paper titled "End-to-End Optimized Arrhythmia Detection Pipeline using Machine Learning for Ultra-Edge Devices", that has been **published** at the [20<sup>th</sup> IEEE International Conference on Machine Learning and Applications (ICMLA21), Pasadena, CA, USA](https://www.icmla-conference.org/icmla21/).
 You can download all three datasets from [PhysioNet](https://physionet.org/about/database/).

 1. [MIT-BIH Atrial Fibrillation DataBase (AFDB)](https://physionet.org/content/afdb/1.0.0/)
 2. [AF Classification from a Short Single Lead ECG Recording - The PhysioNet Computing in Cardiology Challenge 2017 (2017/CHDB)](https://physionet.org/content/challenge-2017/1.0.0/)